 “No, that’s tonight.”
-Journey said, then bit her bottom lip to ensure I knew she meant it.
+Journey said, and bit her bottom lip to ensure I knew she meant it.

-She grabbed, dragged me to the dance-floor; we breathed on each other for one, maybe two songs, hard to be sure with EDM, until we ended up near Miles.
+Then she grabbed, dragged me to the dance-floor; we breathed on each other for one, maybe two songs, hard to be sure with EDM, until we ended up near Miles.
 His violent rhythm, facial expressions, and iridescent tattoos kept all but the bravest, and most oblivious, from within five feet of him.
-Journey tapped him when he’d stopped to wipe away sweat.
-“Time for what we talked about.”
+Journey tapped him when he’d stopped to wipe away swear.
+“Time for what we talked about earlier.”

-Miles creased his brow, a new beat had started, he resumed jumping around.
-“I’m good.
-Techie friend I asked said hacking can’t be good for a chip.”
+Miles heard the start of a new beat, creased his brow, resumed jumping around.
+“I’m good, techie friend I asked said hacking can’t be good for a chip.”

 I hadn’t been made aware of the arrangements.
 “Hack?”

-Journey ignored me.
+Journey ignored my question.
 “Don’t be such a baby, we’re here basically every night; how else you planning on keeping it fun?”

 “I’m doing alright.”
 Miles grabbed a nearby female from the crowd, turned her around then bounced what made her buxom off his pelvis.

 Journey’s hand closed around mine, dragged, then we were back at the bar.
-The club had filled significantly since our entry, space once held without a problem now demanded constant shoves to maintain.
-“Hack?”
+The club had filled significantly since our entry, space once held without challenge now demanded constant attention to maintain.
+“Hacks?”
 I repeated myself.

-“From what I’ve heard…” Journey was the type of person who knew a lot of people, lucky too, because it almost always did her good.
-She leaned in closer, “Someone at GleamInc managed to crack encryption on the chips.”
+“From what I’ve heard…” Journey was the type of person who know a lot of people, lucky too, because it almost always did her good.
+She leaned in closer, “Someone at GleamInc managed to crack some of the government’s encryption on the chips.”

 Journey rolled her eyes.
 “As much as yours’ does.”